ifwe/bruce/doc/gtest.md

 The following instructions assume that you are running on an x86-64 architecture CentOS or RHEL installation.
-For Ubuntu installations (64 or 32 bit), or 32-bit CentOS/RHEL installations, the libraries would get copied to `/usr/lib` rather than `/usr/lib64`.
+For Ubuntu installations (64 or 32 bit), or 32-bit CentOS/RHEL installations, the instructions are identical except that the libraries get copied to `/usr/lib` rather than `/usr/lib64`.
 To set up the Google Test Framework, execute the following commands:

 ```
 wget http://googletest.googlecode.com/files/gtest-1.7.0.zip